 What they say:

-anCnoc Vintage 2000 has matured in Spanish oak ex-sherry butts and American oak ex-bourbon barrels and has been bottled in its most natural form, neither chill-filtered nor coloured.
-As a result this dram may develop a light haze with the addition of water or if kept at a cold temperature.
-This haze is a natural characteristic of whisky that is non-chill filtered.
+anCnoc Vintage 2001 has matured in Spanish and American oak casks and has been bottled in its most natural form neither chill-filtered nor coloured and as a result this dram may develop a light haze with the addition of water or if kept at a cold temperature.
+This haze is a natural characteristic of whisky that is non chill-filtered.

 What I say:

 Yellow gold (9/20) medium tears with fine legs

 lighter citrus fruits lemon foam/cream, honey, estery, foam banana & white mice sweeties, white chocolate and macadamia nut, buttery

 White chocolate & vanilla, oily and sweet; clarified butter and oil-seed rape honey, biscuity cereal barley, citrus fruit; orange and tangerine and nutty macadamias

 Medium-long, zesty lemon peel & pith with honey & vanilla

 This 2001 vintage grew on me, initially redolent of American oak, the vanilla nature slowly evolved to reveal white chocolate and Macadamia nut which I suspect derived more from the Spanish oak component of the maturation.
 Different from the classical sherry-led flavours of the 2000 vintage which I usually lean towards. this was equally as enjoyable and refreshingly different.

 Don’t take my word for it: